-- 1. To ensure there is an accredited Lead Internal Verifier in each principal subject area (BTEC Entry Level Level 3) - 2.
-To ensure that Internal Verification is valid, reliable and covers all Assessors and programme activity To ensure that the Internal Verification procedure is open, fair, and free from bias - 3.
-To ensure that there is accurate and detailed recording of Internal Verification decisions.
+- 1. To ensure there is an identified and appropriately experienced Lead Internal Verifier in each principal subject area (BTEC Entry Level Level 3) - 2.
+To ensure that Internal Verification is valid, reliable and covers all assessors and programme activity - 3.
+To ensure that the Internal Verification procedure is open, fair, and free from bias - 4.
+To ensure that there is accurate and detailed record of Internal Verification decisions.